MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### sortByDescending

-Sort elements in the collection with descending order and return the sorted collection.
+Sort elements in the collection in descending order, and return the sorted collection.

 ```
 sortBy([<collection>], '<property>')